 Forgiveness will only be applied to the record after the successful completion of at least 12 hours after the last term for which forgiveness is to be requested.
 The 12 hours should be in degree applicable courses with the necessary semester grade point average designated by their enrollment unit.
-After these 12 hours have been attempted, students may the committee for academic petition appropriate forgiveness, designating the semester or consecutive sequence of semesters to which the forgiveness process is to apply.
+After these 12 hours have been attempted, students may appropriate committee for forgiveness. designating the semester or consecutive sequence of semesters to which the forgiveness process is to apply.
 If approved, all course grades and credit hours for the forgiven semesters will be voided.
 Students may not be granted academic forgiveness more than once.